Jeopardy!: Gameplay

 From the premiere of the original Jeopardy! until the end of the 1984–85 syndicated season, contestants were allowed to ring in as soon as the clue was revealed.
-Since September 1985, contestants have been required to wait until the clue is read before ringing in.
+Since September 1985, contestants are required to wait until the clue is read before ringing in.
 To accommodate the rule change, lights were added to the game board (unseen by home viewers) to signify when it is permissible for contestants to signal.
 Attempting to signal before the light goes on locks the contestant out for half of a second.
 The change was made to allow the home audience to play along more easily and to keep an extremely fast contestant from potentially dominating the game.
 In pre-1985 episodes, a sound accompanied a contestant ringing in.
 According to Trebek, the sound was eliminated because it was "distracting to the viewers" and presented a problem when contestants rang in while Trebek was still reading the clue.
-Contestants who are visually impaired or blind have been given a card with the category names printed in Braille before each round begins.
+Contestants who are visually impaired or blind are given a card with the category names printed in Braille before each round begins.

-To ensure fairness in competition and accuracy in scores, the judges double-check their own rulings throughout the production of each episode.
-If it is determined at any point that a previous response was wrongly ruled correct or incorrect during the taping of an episode, the scores are adjusted at the first available opportunity, almost always either at the start of the round or right before a Daily Double clue is revealed, with the host providing any necessary explanation regarding the changes.
-If an error that may have affected the result is not discovered until after taping of an episode is completed, the affected contestant(s) are invited back to compete on a future show, complying with federal quiz show regulations.
-However, this is rare, as most errors are found in the course of an episode's taping itself.
+To ensure fairness in competition and accuracy in scores, the judges double-check their own rulings throughout each episode.
+If it is determined at any point that a previous response was wrongly ruled correct or incorrect during the taping of an episode, the scores are adjusted at the first available opportunity, typically either at the start of the next round/segment or immediately after a Daily Double is found, with the host providing any necessary explanation regarding the changes.
+If an error that may have affected the result is not discovered until after taping of an episode is completed, the affected contestants are invited back to compete on a future show, complying with federal quiz show regulations.

-Contestants who finish Double Jeopardy! with $0 or a negative score are automatically eliminated from the game at that point and awarded a consolation prize.
-On at least one episode hosted by Art Fleming, all three contestants finished Double Jeopardy! with $0 or less, and as a result, no Final Jeopardy! round was played.
+Contestants who finish Double Jeopardy! with zero dollars or a negative score are automatically eliminated from the game at that point and awarded a consolation prize.
+On at least one episode hosted by Art Fleming, all three contestants finished Double Jeopardy! with zero dollars or less, and as a result, no Final Jeopardy! round was played.
 This rule is still in place for the syndicated version, although staff has suggested that it is not set in stone and they may decide to display the clue for home viewers' play if such a situation were ever to occur.